OscarAzeem/Courses_Info/pl_sql_udemy_info.md

 # Procedures and subprograms
 * You can give permissions to certain users to execute a Procedure.
+* The procedures are all about exceptions.
+When calling a procedure with a IN/OUT variable, if the program ends without finding an exception, **the calculated value** from the procedure it's returned.
+If the program reaches an exception the **original** value it´s returned, **if not NOCOPY** is declared.

 ## Anonymous Blocks and Subprograms
 * **Anonymous Blocks**: